ThioJoe/Auto-Synced-Translated-Dubs/README.md

 - Batch processing of multiple languages in sequence
 - Config files to save translation, synthesis, and language settings for re-use
 - Included script for adding all language audio tracks to a video file
+   - With ability to merge a sound effects track into each language track
 - Included script for translating a YouTube video Title and Description to multiple languages